If you’re experiencing stress or anxiety as a result of the pandemic, you’re not alone.

 On this page you will find:

-Help manage your stress
+Help for managing your stress

-- California Surgeon General’s Playbook: Stress Relief During COVID-19 (PDF)
+- California Surgeon General’s Playbook: Stress Relief during COVID-19 (PDF)

 - UCLA Mindful (app)

 Practice mindfulness with this free app.
 This can lessen feelings of stress, and support your mental and physical health.

 Take charge of anxiety with resources on this free app.

 Parents and families are facing a lot during this pandemic.
 Working moms and dads must now be workers, parents, child counselors, and teachers all at once.
 Some parents also face new work environments, job loss, and interpersonal violence.

 There are tools that can help parents and kids.
 Mental health professionals, researchers, and the California Surgeon General recommend these resources.